White River boys topple Cheyenne-Eagle Butte

 White River, 3-0, will face Omaha Nation tonight at 7 p.m.

-OMAHA NATION 61, LITTLE WOUND 57: The Chiefs moved on to the boys' quarterfinals with a close win over the Mustangs on Thursday.
+OMAHA NATION 61, LITTLE WOUND 57: The Chiefs moved on to the boys' semifinals with a close win over the Mustangs on Thursday.

 Omaha Nation led by 14 at the half, but Little Wound clawed its way back to to close the gap.